dezashibi-c/.github/profile/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or new projects to add, please feel free to fork the repository and create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](https://github.com/dezashibi-c-projects/.github/blob/main/LICENSE) file for more information.

 ## Contact

 - GitHub: [@dezashibi](https://github.com/dezashibi)